quantmind/lux/docs/migrations.rst

     pip install alembic

-When Alembic is already installed, you can now use ``manage.py alembic -h`` to get all possible commands.
+When Alembic is installed, you can use ``manage.py alembic -h`` to get all possible migration commands.

 Configuration
 =============